 Bath – Fill a bowl, sink, or bathtub (depending on how much juice you’re steeping) with warm water.
 Not room temperature or boiling water, it needs to be just right—comfortable enough for your hand.
 Place your e-liquid bottles in a sealed plastic bag and let nature do the rest.
 Easy and effective.

 Slow cooker – Not only good for making chili, slow cookers provide low heat at a consistent temperature for extended periods.
 Just fill your slow cooker up with some water and set it to the lowest heat setting.
 Place your bag of e-juice inside and periodically shake its contents around.

 Ultrasonic cleaner – If you own an ultrasonic cleaner for vape gear or jewelry, it can also be used to speed-steep your juice.
 Just fill it up with warm water and let the power of ultrasonic waves send vibrations through your juice.
 This will allow the molecules to mix together quickly.

 Magnetic stirrer – Transfer your e-liquid into a large container, preferably a glass one.
 Then place it on top of the magnetic stirrer and let science do the rest.
 This method works great, especially if you are creating your own DIY juice.

 Seed Steeping – Not a typo.
 Seed steeping is when you blend already steeped juice, with fresh, un-steeped juice.
 This “plants the seed”, which will help to speed up the process.

 There are many other “creative” steeping hacks to speed up the process.
 You can find them all over the web.
-However, we don’t recommend all of them.
+However, we don’t recommend most of them.
 Using an electric dryer or a microwave oven might seem like a good idea in theory, but it’s hard to control the temperature.